KeyserDSoze/Rystem.OpenAi/src/Rystem.OpenAi/README.md

 - [Chroma](https://github.com/chroma-core/chroma), an open-source embeddings store

 ### Which distance function should I use?
 We recommend cosine similarity.
-The choice of distance function typically doesn’t matter much.
+The choice of distance function typically doesn't matter much.

 OpenAI embeddings are normalized to length 1, which means that: